 Suddenly, birth parents were not “threatening.”
 They were loving people in a very difficult situation.
 I began to think about the people involved in adoption: the birth parents, the adoptive parents, and the adoptee.
 I believed all the decisions made should be made with the adoptee in mind.
-At first my thinking was, maybe open adoption is better for the birth family.
+At first, my thinking was, maybe open adoption is better for the birth family.
 Maybe I could learn to enjoy a relationship with the birth family as well.
 But how would it affect the child we were adopting?
 I have several cousins and friends who are adopted.
 Since open adoption is relatively new, none of them had a relationship with their birth families.
 I saw them at times struggle with their own identity, in one case fantasize about their birth mother, and in several cases eventually seek out their biological families.
-I wondered how that would change with an open adoption.
+I wondered how that would change with open adoption.

 After much thought and discussion, my husband and I agreed to the maximum level of openness our agency would allow, which at the time included exchanging letters and pictures for the first three years, and a face-to-face meeting at placement.
 No last names were used.
 I remember being so nervous about the face-to-face meeting.
 What if she didn’t like us?
 What if she changed her mind?
 With a name like Narda, surely I wouldn’t be hard to locate.
 Maybe I should use a pseudonym.
 Even after all the classes, I was still afraid.

 It was wonderful meeting Amanda, my oldest daughter Madison’s birth mother on the day of placement.
-I enjoyed learning about her likes and talents, seeing firsthand her personality and feeling her determination.
+I enjoyed learning about her likes and talents, seeing firsthand her personality, and feeling her determination.
 I could feel the love Amanda had for this baby.
 She explained to us why she decided to place her daughter for adoption.
 I realized that just as I believed all decisions should be made keeping the best interests of the child in mind, Amanda had that same vision.
 Everything she did was for Maddie.

 After leaving that day, I told my husband, “I have the strongest feeling that Amanda and Maddie will meet again someday.”
 That day happened four years later; sooner than we had imagined.
 Through a series of circumstances, we unintentionally obtained Amanda’s phone number and last name.
 We called her to let her know and apologize.
 We talked and decided that we would like to keep communicating.
-Eventually our open adoption arrangement included visits.
+Eventually, our open adoption arrangement included visits.

 As an adoptive mother, it has been a blessing to have an open adoption.
 Madison has always known her birth mother’s and birth father’s families, so she has never questioned who she is.
 This fills her with confidence.
 She knows we have been honest with her about the circumstances of her adoption, which strengthens our relationship.
 When I am filling out a medical form and have a question about her health history, the answer is a text or call away.
-Maddie can pick up the phone and call whenever she chooses, and her birth family know they are welcome to call too.
+Maddie can pick up the phone and call whenever she chooses, and her birth family knows they are welcome to call too.

 For us, it has been one big extended family: more people who love us and more people for us to love.
 Mutual respect is the key to making this relationship work.
 Amanda has always respected our role as parents.
 Now that Maddie is older, she stays with Amanda without us being present.
 Amanda still checks to make sure we are fine with the activities she has planned, the movies they may watch, etc. The birth father’s side of the family does the same.